Hurry and Wait: Bid Bond Requests Arising from a Delayed Award

 Why are project promoters delayed?

-As project owners grapple with staffing shortages, the impacts of working from home, and other challenges, significant time can elapse between the submission of a bid and the owner’s awarding of the contract.
+As project owners grapple with staffing shortages, the impacts of working from home, and other challenges, considerable time can elapse between the submission of a bid and the owner’s awarding of the contract.
 The problem is that when an award is delayed, the contractor’s situation may change.
-Their backlog may increase, material costs and lead times may change significantly, and labor may be shifted to other tasks.
+Their backlog can grow, material costs and lead times can change significantly, and labor can be shifted to other tasks.
 In these cases, the contractor may determine that it is no longer possible or economical to perform the contract as originally offered.
 A contractor refusing the contract will likely cause the project owner to assert a bid bond claim.